-Fred Hollows PhD funding for Prevention of Blindness at the International Centre for Eye Health
+Fred Hollows PhD Scholarship for Prevention of Blindness at the International Centre for Eye Health

-The Fred Hollows Foundation has started an exciting new endeavour to sponsor a PhD funding for the Prevention of Blindness at the International Centre for Eye Health, within the London School of Hygiene & Tropical Medicine.
+The Fred Hollows Foundation has started an exciting new endeavour to sponsor a PhD Scholarship for the Prevention of Blindness at the International Centre for Eye Health, within the London School of Hygiene & Tropical Medicine.
 This scholarship aims to provide training and aid in building of skills for future leaders in the field of prevention of blindness.
 A further aim is to facilitate important research advances that will help facilitate the control of blindness.
 This will be a three year project, focusing on research issues of key importance to assess the impact of blindness and to implement programmes for the prevention of blindness in a cost-effective and equitable manner.
-Nationals of low and middle income countries are eligible for the opportunity , and the fieldwork should be conducted in that setting.
+Nationals of low and middle income countries are eligible for the scholarship, and the fieldwork should be conducted in that setting.

 The Scholarship will include tuition fees plus stipend.

 Applicants for this scholarship must:

 - Hold a 1st or 2.1 university degree (or equivalent)

 - Hold a Masters degree in Community Eye Health, Epidemiology, Public Health, Health Economics or a relevant field (or equivalent)

 - Be a national of a low or middle income country

 - Have experience in designing and conducting research in health in a low-income country